jorgebucaran/fisher/README.md

 A plugin is:

-1. a directory or git repo with one or more .fish functions either at the root level of the project or inside a functions directory
+1. a directory with one or more .fish functions either at the root level of the project or inside a functions directory

 2. a theme or prompt: a fish_prompt.fish and/or fish_right_prompt.fish